-The second step in the building the RFM Model for your eCommerce site is defining the categories of customers.
-You will have to define them based on recency, frequency, and monetary value.
+The second step in building the RFM Model for your eCommerce site is defining the categories of customers.
+You will have to define them based on Recency, frequency, and monetary value.

-Discover and build segments of silver, gold and platinum customers.
 Use the RFM model to discover the most important clients.
-I am pretty sure that you don’t want to let the clients that have high monetary value and high frequency fly away.
+I am sure that you don’t want to let clients with high monetary value and high frequency fly away.

-To decrease the churn rate you have to understand who they are and what are the underlying factors that drive their purchase intentions.
+To decrease the churn rate, you have to understand who they are and the underlying factors that drive their purchase intentions.

-Another segment you can look into is formed by the sleepy and ex-VIP clients.
-Of course, the risk is here to get lost in the data and create too many groups.
+Another segment you can look into includes the clients that used to be your best customers.
+Of course, the risk is to get lost in the data and create too many groups.

 Acquiring valuable customers isn’t a hit-and-miss incident.
 It’s a deliberate, intentional process.

-Further on, develop a strategy based on the NPS segmentation: promoters, passives and detractors.
-For example, you can send a special offer to your passive ones and try to transform them into promoters.
+Further on, develop a strategy based on the NPS segmentation: promoters, passives, and detractors.
+For example, you can send a special offer to your passive ones and transform them into advocates.

 This is an example with four-time intervals.
 That’s why you see only max.
 4 points assigned to Recency.

-In this phase, you should be able to have a major insight about your customers.
+In this phase, you should have significant insights into your customers.
 For instance, I once discovered that users who bought more recently were more inclined to open our newsletters and visit the website.
 They were more engaged.

 You have to repeat the process for Frequency and Monetary Value as well.

-Sort the entire file containing the purchases from the highest number of purchases to the lowest number of purchases.
-Then, divide it into equal parts like you did with the recency.
+Sort the entire file containing the purchases from the highest number to the lowest number of purchases.
+Then, divide it into equal parts as you did with the Recency.

-If you have divided the time interval into 5 parts, assign points from 1 to 5 for the frequency as well.
+If you have divided the time interval into 5 parts, assign points from 1 to 5 for the frequency.

 Here are some questions to ask in customer satisfaction surveys: